 The balance of these systems in the brain of a person who has been drinking heavily for a long time gets thrown off, Holt says.
 "Acamprosate is designed to level out those abnormalities and provide some stability."

 One drawback is that you must take two pills three times every day.
 "If you don't like taking pills, you already take too many pills, or you aren't good at remembering to take pills, then this would be a tricky one," he says.

 Like naltrexone, acamprosate seems to work best for people who are able to stop drinking before starting treatment.

-Two other drugs, gabapentin and topiramate, also interact with GABA and glutamate.
-The FDA approved them to treat seizures, but doctors sometimes prescribe them "off-label" for alcohol use disorder.
+Two other drugs, gabapentin and topiramate, also interact with GABA and glutamate systems.
+The FDA approved them to treat seizures, but health care professionals sometimes prescribe them "off-label" for alcohol use disorder.

 "Gabapentin is a fairly new kid on the block in alcohol use disorder, but it's getting very promising results," Holt says.
 "I anticipate it will get FDA approval.
 It's already being used for this in other countries."